Douglas Kimbell

-Douglas Burns "Doug" Kimbell (born June 22, 1960, in Long Beach, California) is a former USA National Team water polo player who won the silver medal for the United States at the 1988 Summer Olympics in Seoul, South Korea.
+Douglas Burns "Doug" Kimbell (born June 22, 1960, in Long Beach, California) is a former USA National Team water polo player who earned All-American honors at California State University Long Beach in 1981-2, and later won the silver medal for the United States at the 1988 Summer Olympics in Seoul, South Korea.
 He was also a member of the USA Water Polo team at the 1992 Summer Olympics, which finished fourth in Barcelona, Spain.